Isometric Immersions and the Waving of Flags: Introduction

 \subsection{Future directions}

-In future work we plan to continue this line in several directions.
+In future work we plan to continue this line of research in several directions.
 First, it would be of particular interest to obtain similar results for a more general class of isometric immersions.
 The difficulty with actual isometrically embedded surfaces in $\mathbb{R}^3$ is that those without boundary must be fairly rigid, while those with boundary generate very complicated boundary conditions.
 As a first step to understanding these spaces it might be worth considering surfaces in $\mathbb{R}^4$, as it is much easier to isometrically embed them in this higher dimensional space; for example the tangent space at the standard Clifford torus can be written in terms of functions of two variables, not the single-variable functions that this quasi-rigidity gives us.
-Hence the theory will be more similar to that for the motion of inextensible closed curves in $\mathbb{R}^2$ or $\mathbb{R}^3$, in terms of computing the tangent space and its orthogonal complement.
+Hence the theory will be more similar to that for the motion of inextensible closed curves in $\mathbb{R}^2$ or $\mathbb{R}^3$.
 Although the practical applications are obviously fewer, it would be an interesting space to study and perhaps reveal some information about the geometry of isometric immersions.

-Second, from an application oriented point of view we would like to use our geometric framework for the actual modelling of fabric, see for example \cite{ferreira2009shape}, \cite{chhatkuli2014non}, and \cite{WARDETZKY2007499} and references therein for discussions of current numerical methods for modeling fabric.
-To discretize the space of isometric immersions (flags resp.) it could be beneficial to use the explicit coordinate chart as obtained in Section~\ref{manifold:structure}.
-Using these coordinates the kinetic energy can also be expressed in terms of two time-dependent functions $\alpha(t,u)$ and $\gamma(t,u)$ via
+Second, from an application-oriented point of view, we would like to use our geometric framework for the actual modeling of fabric; see for example \cite{ferreira2009shape}, \cite{chhatkuli2014non}, and \cite{WARDETZKY2007499} and references therein for discussions of current numerical methods for modeling fabric.
+This will require us to develop a comprehensive numerical framework for the calculation of both the geodesic initial and boundary value problem.